-Directions for registering relatives for the Legacy Hooding Ceremony
+Directions for registering relatives for the Legacy Hooding Ceremony: (NYU Law alumni only):

 What is the Hooding Ceremony?

 It is an opportunity for each graduating student to be recognized individually.
-Once your name is read, you will walk towards a faculty member and face the audience.
-The faculty member will place the hood over your head, and then you will walk towards Dean Revesz.
-You will then walk to the other side of the stage where your photo will be taken by a professional photographer.
+While your name is read, you will walk towards a faculty member and face the audience.
+The faculty member will place the hood over your head, and then you will walk towards Dean Morrison to shake his hand.
+You will then walk to the other side of the stage where your photo will be taken by a professional photographer from Island Photography.
 You will exit behind the photographer and be directed by an Aisle Director to an available seat.
-(For more information on Island Photography, click here).

-How will this work with over 450 people?
+How will this work with over 450 JD graduates and 350 LLM & JSD graduates?

 What do I do with the name card and hood?

-Hold your name card in your right hand and your academic hood in your left.
-While you are on line, check (if you have not already) to make sure that all clasps or fasteners on the hood are undone.
+Hold your name card in your right hand and your academic hood in your left hand.
+You will be prompted by an Aisle Director to get up from your row and walk towards the stage.
 When you reach the stage, hand your name card to the Reader Helper and pause.
-If both Hooders are occupied with students you will be directed to wait at the podium.
+If both Hooders are occupied with students, you will be directed to wait at the podium.
 PLEASE DO NOT STAND AND WAIT IN FRONT OF THE STUDENT BEING HOODED.
 Once a student walks away from a Hooder, you will then be directed to walk in front of the podium to the available faculty member.
-Hand your hood to the faculty member and face the audience.
-He/she will place the hood over your head.
+When you reach the faculty member, turn around and face the audience.
+The faculty member will place the hood over your head.

 Can my family take photographs during the ceremony?

 Unfortunately, we do not permit guests to approach the stage to take photographs.
 It is important for guests to remain seated throughout the entire Convocation ceremony.
 We are relying on you to convey this message to your guests.
-We invite you to take photos after Convocation at the step-and-repeat photo station located on 75th Street.
+We invite you to take photos after Convocation outside of the Beacon Theatre.

 How can I order the photos taken of me?